 1. College is usually harder than high school and your son or daughter may study as hard or harder, but not make as good of grades as high school.

-2. The friends and habits a student develops during the first 3 weeks often determine their WHOLE college career.
-Make sure they understand the importance of starting right with a clear set of priorities and doing the first three weeks the way they plan to do college.
-As a a part of that, if they do not connect to a Christian campus ministry or church during the first month, they likely will not.
+2. The friends and habits a student develops during the first 3 weeks often determine their whole college career.
+Make sure they understand the importance of starting right with a clear set of priorities.
+Students can shipwreck their college career and even their entire life during this time.

 3. 7 out of 10 high school seniors active in church have no spiritual connections while in college.
-If this is priority in your family, discuss how to make it a part of the first 3 weeks.
+If this is a priority in your family, discuss how to make it part of the first 3 weeks.
+Many do not intentionally turn away from their faith; it just gets lost in the beginning with all the busyness.

-4. Parents cannot see or receive their son or daughter's grades without a special signed form you can get from the Registrar's Office.
+4. Parents cannot see or receive their son or daughter's grades without a special signed form that can be obtained from the Registrar's Office.
 This is part of federal privacy laws.

 5. Students who live in dorms tend to make better grades national studies show.